Introduction - Methodology

 manor which was half its size.

-The reader will have noticed the use of words in this account such as ‘probably’. ‘would seem’, ‘may’,
+The reader will have noticed the use of words in this account such as ‘would seem’, ‘may’, ‘if’, and ‘no

-Huyshe’s comments are inferences which may or may not be accurate.
+doubt’.
+These comments appear to be his conclusions which may or may not be accurate and are

-Back to Hine: in the chapter of Hitchin Worthies that features Robert Hinde, he asserted that there
+Additionally, in the chapter of Hitchin Worthies that features Robert Hinde, Hine also asserted that

-was a manuscript, History of Hitchin, in St Albans Museum which mentions the remains of Dinsley
+there was a manuscript, History of Hitchin, in St Albans Museum which mentions the remains of

-a tumulus there.
-Flimsy confirmation of this story was to be found in the London Guildhall library
+Confirmation of this story is to be found in the London Guildhall library where in 1902 EA Downman

 After some email correspondence, this manuscript of collected notes was traced to Hertfordshire